lazerous42/Ascension-of-the-Technomancer/README.md

 - changed material properties for mithril from 67 to 203 to enable more ore products -- Version 4.2.3
 - turn off BoP vanilla biome overrides to prevent issues with Chromaticraft plant spawning (specifically void reeds)
-- Reduced taint frequency from 25 -> 15
--- Version 4.2.2
+- Taint too common now (although ethereal blooms are basically free), dropped from 25 to 15.
+Wake up and smell the TAINT -- Version 4.2.2
 - Deactivated ore conversions in JWIN, GT5u is already doing this, a competing mod doing this is disruptive to controlled
 - GT5u settings are the cause of passive mobs harming each other.
 3 in a single block causes them to damage each other.
 This has been increased to 5